Joint ergodicity for commuting transformations and applications to polynomial sequences: Introduction

 \subsection{Definitions and notation}

-The letters $\C, \R, \Z, \N, \N_0$ stand for the set of complex numbers, real numbers, integers, positive integers and nonnegative integers.
+The letters $\C, \R, \Z, \N_0, \N$ stand for the set of complex numbers, real numbers, integers, nonnegative integers, and positive integers.
 With $\T$, we denote the one dimensional torus, and we often identify it with $\R/\Z$ or with $[0,1)$.
 We let $[N]:=\{1, \ldots, N\}$ for any $N\in\N$.

 With $\Re(z)$, we denote the real part of the complex number $z$.
 For $t\in \R$, we let $e(t):=e^{2\pi i t}$.
 With $\Z[n]$, we denote the collection of polynomials with integer coefficients.

 If $a\colon \N^s\to \C$ is a bounded sequence for some $s\in \N$ and $A$ is a non-empty finite subset of $\N^s$, we let